Slasher4k/aaronhatchard/_posts/2025-01-04-ultimate-guide-to-creating-custom-post-types-in-wordpress-for-seo-success.md

 ## Displaying Custom Post Types on Your Site
 {: .dotted .white-dots}

 Once you have registered your custom post type, you need to display it on the front end of your website.
-You can create a custom archive template in your theme directory named archive-custom_post.php and a single post template named single-custom_post.php.
+You can create a custom archive template in your theme directory named `archive-custom_post.php` and a single post template named `single-custom_post.php`.
 This ensures that your custom posts are displayed correctly and are easily crawled by search engines.

-## Optimising Custom Post Types for SEO
-{: .dotted .white-dots}

-To optimise your custom post types for SEO, consider using appropriate keywords in the title, content, and meta descriptions.
-Additionally, plugins like Yoast SEO can help you manage and optimise your site's SEO performance effectively.
-Ensure your custom URLs are user-friendly and descriptive, improving click-through rates from search engines.

 ## Conclusion
 {: .dotted .white-dots}